dnv-opensource/ospx/docs/source/fileFormat.caseDict.md

 ## Description

-A caseDict is a file in C++ dictionary format used with ospCaseBuilder
+A caseDict is a file in dictIO dict file format used with ospCaseBuilder

 A caseDict acts as input for ospCaseBuilder to
 * generate an osp-compatible simulation case, consisting of one or multiple fmu's